Lisa Webb: Coaching career

 In 2019, Webb was appointed as the opposition and strategy coach for the Fremantle AFLW team.
-She remained a assistant until June 2022, when she relocated to Melbourne for family reasons.
-She served as the Western Bulldogs AFLW midfield coach in Season 7.
+She remained an assistant until June 2022, when she relocated to Melbourne for family reasons.
+She served as the Western Bulldogs AFLW midfield coach in the AFLW's seventh season.

 In February 2023, Webb was appointed senior coach of the Fremantle AFLW team on a three-year deal.
+During the 2023 AFL Women's season, she coached the Dockers to a 13th place ladder finish with a total of 4 wins and 6 losses.
+During the 2024 AFL Women's season, she coached the Dockers to a 5th place finish with 8 wins and 3 losses, and a return to finals for the first time since 2022.
+Fremantle's return to finals saw them defeat and eliminate the Essendon Bombers in an elimination final at Fremantle Oval in Perth.
+The Dockers were however defeated by the Adelaide Crows in the semi-finals the following week.

 Personal life

-Webb is the wife of former player Marc Webb.
+Webb is married to state league footballer Marc Webb.
 They have two sons.

 Webb was a health and physical education teacher at Newman College in Perth up until June 2022.

+Statistics

+Playing statistics

+Updated to the end of the 2018 season.